Samsung HW-N550 review: Tidy setup, tidy sound

 How much do you want to spend on a sound bar?
 Up to $500 there are some very good products to be had, but we maintain that between $300 and $400 is the sweet spot.
 For this amount you can expect competent sound quality combined with HDMI connectivity and a wireless subwoofer.
 As such, the Samsung HW-N550 ticks all of the boxes.

 The Samsung is a solid performer and will play back both movie soundtracks and the latest pop release with flair.
 Is it the best value for money at the price?
-No -- for $50 less you can get either a Yamaha YAS-207 with its superior surround emulation or the Polk MagniFi Mini, which throws in Wi-Fi streaming.
+No -- for $50 less you can get either a Yamaha YAS-207 ($299.95 at Amazon.com) with its superior surround emulation or the Polk MagniFi Mini ($245.01 at Amazon.com), which throws in Wi-Fi streaming.
 What the Samsung does is look good, and it's a natural fit with your new Samsung TV -- with its TV streaming-over-Bluetooth capability.
 It also offers easier wall-mount capabilities than either of the two competing models.

 The Samsung HW-N550 is available now for $399 ($350 street) and AU$699, with UK pricing and availability to be confirmed.
 Expect somewhere around £399 however.